j341nono/2Dshooting/README.md

 Deliverables from PBL Exercise I, Department of Engineering, Ehime University

+This project is a 2D shooting game developed entirely from scratch using JavaScript.

 After the project was completed, refactoring was performed to improve code maintainability and clarify the overall structure.
 This included reorganizing the file structure and making minor code adjustments.